 If you disagree with my stance, which many of you undoubtedly will, that's fine.
 Feel free to leave a comment stating why or just ignore this article.
 But I implore you not to stick your fingers in your ears and "cancel" me based on this one article.
 People should feel free to share opinions respectfully without being silenced or shunned.
 Note: I'm not promoting violence or discrimination towards anyone.
 Trans people deserve their own safe spaces & equal rights in the workplace, housing & public sphere.
 They deserve the right to marry whomever they want & adopt children if they so choose.
 All the things everyone else is entitled to.
 It just shouldn't come at the cost of women's hard-earned gains.

-For instance: There's a reason men's & women's sports are separate.
+For instance: There's a reason men's & women's sports are separate--to preserve the safety and fairness of women's sports.
 Taking estrogen doesn't undo the changes to bone structure & musculature that happen after going through male puberty.
 A male pelvis can still be identified as male hundreds of years after death.
 Trans people should be fighting for their OWN sports leagues, prison wings, domestic violence shelters & bathrooms/changing rooms, not imposing themselves on the vulnerable group who already have to deal with men hiding cameras in our spaces & posting "upskirt" videos on porn sites or otherwise violating our privacy.
 Go to any porn site & you can find hundreds of these hidden camera videos right now, many of them recorded in public bathrooms or changing rooms.
 And that's the least severe of the violations that can happen when men access our private spaces.